NeatPatel/eventMessager/README.md

 #### 2. Designing User Interface (UI):
 - The UI is designed using `xml` files for each activity, where an activity is a page of the application, similar to how html websites have different html files for each page site.
 Create three of these xml files:
-  - The first file is for the main page that will show the previously created events, and a FAB button (in the bottom right corner) for creating new events.
+  - The first file is for the main page that will show the previously created events, and a FAB (Floating Action Button) in the bottom right corner for creating new events.
 Call this file `activity_main.xml`
    - The second xml file will be for actually creating an event, prompting the user to fill out a form-like structured event with the option to customize the type of event they would like to create.
 This file will be called `activity_create_event.xml`
    - The third xml will be for sending emails or notifications to others about this event, allowing the user to select "Done" when they have sent all the messages they desire.
 Call this file `activity_email_clients.xml`